yahao333/love2d-hot-reload/README.md

 ## Configuration

-The tool can be configured by modifying the following in `main.go`:
+The tool can be configured by modifying the following in `src/main.go`:
 - Project directory path
 - Ignored file patterns
-- Debounce timing
+- Debounce timing (default: 500ms)
 - LÖVE2D executable path

 ## Contributing